 AK7x

 Now what?
 Should you play two rounds of clubs and ruff the third?
 That ruff is safe, but then you have to get back to your hand to draw the last trump before your last club winner is ruffed.
 If clubs are 4-3, you can play three rounds and then safely ruff the fourth.
 But if clubs are 5-2, then your club winner might be ruffed.
+Can you count the hand well enough to resolve the club situation?
+And while you are counting, can you be sure the ace of spades is onside?
+If it isn't, maybe you can get the opponents to lead spades.
+When you are done, click here

 The hearts are easy to count -- RHO said he has three, so LHO has four.
 Oddly enough, you could have placed the spades at trick 1.
 Neither defender can have 5, or else they would have bid spades.
 If LHO was 4-4 in the majors, he would have made a negative double.
 So RHO has four spades.
 Depending on who has the last diamond, RHO is either 4-3-3-3 or 4-3-2-4.
 In either case, you can safely play three rounds of clubs and ruff the fourth round.